How Long Should a Resume Be? [2024 - 2025]

 Finally, opt to name and organize your resume sections in a way that represents your experience best (for example, in a combination resume format) to capitalize on space.

-Optimize your resume length with Teal
+Optimize your resume length today

 The length of your resume isn't about the number of words but their relevance and impact.